Bronchiolitis is a common type of chest infection so it’s best to know about it. Here we talk about its symptoms, treatment and how to prevent it.

 How common is bronchiolitis in babies?

-People in the UK usually get bronchiolitis between October and March.
+The main virus that causes bronchiolitis in the UK is most active between October and March, and is the same virus as the common cold (NHS GOSH, 2016).
 Around one in three babies will develop clinical bronchiolitis in the first year of their lives.
 They’re most likely to get it between three and six months old and 2% to 3% of all babies will need to go to hospital for it.

 Why do some babies need a hospital stay?